 Arnulf Rainer

-His commitment to the search for new pictorial approaches, together with his performative work and extensive written documentation, established Arnulf Rainer as one of the most influential artists of his generation.
+His commitment to the search for new pictorial approaches, accompanied by his performative work and extensive written documentation, enshrined Arnulf Rainer as one of the most influential artists of his generation.
+Always exalting the body language implied by painting, the artist emphasised the earliest forms of human expression and, in the 1970s, began to photograph himself, creating a link between the theatrical and the graphic as a means of expression.

-Interested in automatism and in the destruction of conventional forms of communication in order to recover the richness of human expression, Rainer grounded his practice in the concealment and overpainting of images by other artists and of self-portraits, moving toward abstraction and the near-total darkening of form.
-In his constant effort to free himself from his own limitations, he also challenged conventional canvas formats.
+Primarily interested in automatism and in the desire to disrupt conventional communication in order to recover the richness of human expression, Rainer based his expressiveness on the concealment of images by other artists as well as of his own self-portraits, reaching abstraction and an almost total obscuration of form.
+In this sense, his body of work consistently sought to free itself from its own limitations, even exceeding, through the very shape of the canvases, conventional standards.

 Arnulf Rainer – Portfolio 2025